akristen/biggerpain/content/docs/ai-monitoring/_index.md

 ---
-title: 'Intro to monitoring for AI'
+title: 'Intro to monitoring for GenAI'
 ---

 Monitoring for AI is our solution for application monitoring (APM) for AI.
 When you enable monitoring for AI, our agents can give you end-to-end visibility into performance, cost, and quality of [supported models](/docs/ai-monitoring/compatibility-requirements-ai-monitoring) from vendors like OpenAI and BedRock.
 Explore how users interact with an AI assistant, dig into trace-level details about a model's response to an AI event, and compare the performance of different models across app environments.